 First things first, you have to set your budget.
 Before renting a car for your trip, you have to calculate the possible rental fee and extra costs that you have to spend.
 Then compare prices from different car rental agencies.
 Comparing different rates can give you an idea of what to choose that will satisfy your estimated budget.

-You may also rent a car in airport car-rental locations.
+You may also rent a car in airport car rental locations.
 However, airports charge rental agencies concession fees to operate on their property, and those costs get passed along to you.
-It's super convenient to hop off the plane and go right away to the rental car agency, but that convenience comes at a price.
+It's super convenient on your part to hop off the plane and go right away to the rental car agency, but that your convenience comes at a price.